-The other month, a new Public Policy Polling survey in Wisconsin found broad support for legislation that would enable student loan borrowers to refinance their loans at a lower rate.
+The other month, a new Public Policy Polling survey in Wisconsin found broad support for legislation that would enable student loan borrowers to refinance student loans at a lower rate.
 Of the 1,116 registered voters polled, 79 percent supported the idea, and 9 percent opposed it according to One Wisconsin Now.

 The idea found strong support across party lines with positive responses from 70 percent of Republicans, 85 percent of Democrats, and 82 percent of independents.
 All gender and age groups supported the idea with numbers ranging from 71 percent to 87 percent.